221009507/Wil-Portfolio-T4/professional_networking.md

 Throughout this process, I will apply the principles learnt from the networking lessons which are building genuine/mutually beneficial relationships and maintaining consistency by staying active online and engaging respectfully.

 **Result:**
-By practicing networking both online and in person, I developed stronger communication and relationship-building skills, I realized that networking is not just about finding opportunities but also about creating value for others.
+By practicing networking both online and in person, I developed stronger communication and relationship building skills, I realized that networking is not just about finding opportunities but also about creating value for others.
 I am building a small but growing professional network on LinkedIn that will includee students, mentors, and ICT professionals.

 ## Summary